sarthak0699/CSE-559-Computation-Biology-Project-A1-B1-B2-Group-5/README.md

 This is the source code that we have changed containing our proposed bap model.
 Everything else is the same as the source code provided.

 We also changed the embedding code to make efficient use of the GPUs reducing embedding times from 48 hrs to 30 mins on 128 GB of RAM and 1 a100 GPU.

+We have uploaded the weights for our optimal catElmo as well.